rocketweb-fed/module-ui-core/README.md

-# module-ui-core
+# RocketWeb UI Core module
-Magento 2 module for theme-independent UI customizations
+Magento 2 module including custom functionality and UI customizations.
+Module can be used on its own but works best with [RW Prime theme](https://github.com/rocketweb-fed/magento2-theme-prime) which it comes bundled with.

 ## Installation
 Install using Composer